zuozhenggh/learning-library/oic-integration-library/cookbooks/erp-cloud/adapter-functional-details/erp-cloud-adapter-details.md

 ##	Task	1: Understand ERP Cloud Adapter usage roles

-Adapters Identify and Select pattern of Integration upfront.
-The adapter wizard provides an intuitive way to select task of choice by listing out relevant integration artifacts which provides an abstract view to the Integration Developer
+Adapters Identify and Select the pattern of Integration upfront.
+The adapter wizard provides an intuitive way to select the task of choice by listing out relevant integration artefacts which provide an abstract view to the Integration Developer

 ### **When used as a trigger role**

-Adapter Configuration wizard supports ability to process business events, expose an object interface, subscription to completed FBDI jobs
+Adapter Configuration wizard supports the ability to process business events, expose an object interface, subscription to completed FBDI jobs

 ![ERP Cloud Adapter Trigger Role](images/erp-adapter-trigger-role.png)